ilias-ant/keyset-pagination-demo/README.md

 docker compose exec -it db bash
 ```

-and run the following commands to perform a benchmark comparison between offset-based pagination and keyset pagination,
+and run the following command to perform a benchmark comparison between offset-based pagination and keyset pagination,
 with 10 million rows as a testbed and 100 iterations for the benchmarking:

 ```bash